-Action # Title Description Total Funds Contributing SUPPORT THE ED PROGRAM Accelerated Charter Elementary School (ACES) will employ a principal and 20 appropriately credentialed teachers for students in grades TK-6 to provide instruction in ELA, math, Science, Social Studies, and Physical \$2,397,608 Y
+Actio on # Title Description Total Funds Contributing 1 SUPPORT THE ED PROGRAM Accelerated Charter Elementary School (ACES) will employ a principal and 20 appropriately credentialed teachers for students in grades TK-6 to provide instruction in ELA, math, Science, Social Studies, and Physical \$ Y

 Action # Title Description Total Funds Contributing Education as part of the educational program.
 ACES will provide all students with an extended school year of 180 instructional days - that exceed the CA state 175 instructional day requirement.
 Substitute Teachers will be employed to maintain continuity of instruction and prevent further interruptions to learning.
 To prepare for the upcoming school year, teachers will participate in 5 days of intensive summer professional development focusing on designated ELD, EL Strategies, SEL Support in the classroom, using data to inform instructional decision-making: and the new Math Framework.
 New teachers to ACES will participate in an additional 5 days of training during the summer.
 All educators will also participate in professional learning for an additional 5 non-instructional days during the academic school year, and weekly during the year.
-2 MEASURING STUDENT PROGRESS - ASSESSMENTS In order to measure student academic performance, monitor student progress and identify learning and achievement gaps and as part of the MTSS Framework - all students will be administered the following assessments: • Illuminate Assessments \$60,168 N i-Ready Reading &amp; math assessments (K-6) 3 times/year State mandated assessments Performance Matter data management system will be utilized to develop individual level, student group, grade level specific, and schoolwide reports to measure and monitor student performance on assessments.
+2 MEASURING STUDENT PROGRESS - ASSESSMENTS In order to measure student academic performance, monitor student progress and identify learning and achievement gaps and as part of the MTSS Framework - all students will be administered the following assessments: \$ N Illuminate Assessments i-Ready Reading &amp; math assessments (K-6) 3 times/year State mandated assessments Performance Matter data management system will be utilized to develop individual level, student group, grade level specific, and schoolwide reports to measure and monitor student performance on assessments.
 3 ADDRESSING ACADEMIC NEEDS TO ACCELERATE LEARNING Our internal assessments and review of student assessment data has identified learning and achievement gaps.
-Our educational partners expressed the need for increased academic intervention in reading and math during the instructional day and expanding to after school. \$857,810 Y
+Our educational partners expressed the need for increased academic intervention in reading and math during the instructional day and expanding to after school. \$ Y

 Action # Title Description Total Funds Contributing Intervention teachers (ELA & Math) will provide Tier 2 support for students performing below grade level: and for students performing 2 or more years below grade level in Math.
-Instructional Aides and Academic Tutors will provide struggling learners with high dosage evidence-based tutoring in reading and/or math (under the guidance of the Intervention teachers).
+Instructional Aides will provide struggling learners with high dosage evidence-based tutoring in reading and/or math (under the guidance of the Intervention teachers).
 An Academic Tutor will provide small group instruction in literacy and math during the instructional day.
-ACES will also provide the following academic intervention program and services: • Spring intercession: TK-8 academic & social enrichment • ARC after school academic & social enrichment (ASES) • Summer School academic and social enrichment • Raz Kids • Near Pod • Brain Pop • Learning A-Z • NewsELA • Scholastic Pro 4 ADDRESSING SOCIAL- EMOTIONAL & BEHAVIORAL STUDENT NEEDS Our school community like many of the surrounding schools have had to navigate the many challenges of a global pandemic the trauma that it has left behind.
-ACES has been serving the South Los Angeles community for over 10 years, and we understand the challenges that our school community faces on a daily basis.
-Through our MTSS framework, we identified SEL supports and strategies that will be implemented and/or expanded as a result of the analysis of data since the return of in-person instruction and feedback provided by \$388,869 Y our educational partners.
+ACES will also provide the following academic intervention program and services: Spring intercession: TK-8 academic &amp; social enrichment ARC after school academic &amp; social enrichment (ASES) Summer School academic and social enrichment Raz Kids Near Pod Brain Pop Learning A-Z NewsELAScholastic Pro 4 ADDRESSING SOCIAL- Emotional & Behavioral Student Needs Our school community like many of the surrounding schools have had to navigate the many challenges of a global pandemic the trauma that it has left behind.
+ACES has been serving the South Los Angeles community for over 10 years, and we understand the challenges that our school community faces on a daily basis. \$ Y Through our MTSS framework, we identified SEL supports and strategies that will be implemented and/or expanded as a result of the analysis of data since the return of in-person instruction and feedback provided by our educational partners.
 The Dean of Culture will lead implementation and training of PBIS and Second Step SEL Curriculum, address student behavioral issues, and lead schoolwide initiatives to promote a positive school climate and bilingual culture.
-The Dean of Culture and the Social Worker will provide services for identified students who have experienced significant trauma to address those needs which impact student learning and classroom instruction.
-The
+The Counselor (SEL Specialist) and the Social Worker will provide services for identified students who have experienced significant trauma to address those needs which impact student learning and classroom